 Mobile robotics has the potential to be the next technological frontier in flexible robotics.
-Increased implementation of mobile robots by end users in agricultural, medical and defense sectors to harness their flexibility has driven the mobile robotics market.
+Increased implementation of mobile robots by end users in the agricultural, medical, and defense sectors to harness their flexibility has driven the mobile robotics market.
 Mobile robots serve as an ideal platform to perform repetitive tasks efficiently, thereby enabling workers to focus on higher-value tasks, which helps in increasing overall operational efficiency.
-Commercialization of the concept of automated cars owing to technological advancements in robotics is expected to favorably impact mobile robotics market over the next six years.
+Commercialization of the concept of automated cars owing to technological advancements in robotics is expected to favorably impact the market over the next six years.

 The mobile robotics market is segregated into four segments based on product, Autonomous Underwater Vehicles (AUVs), Unmanned Aerial Vehicles (UAVs), Unmanned Ground Vehicles (UGVs), and Unmanned Surface Vehicles (USVs).
 UGV is expected to be the most dominant segment over the forecast period on account of increased applications in military and defense fields.
 UAVs are expected to witness steady growth throughout the forecast period owing to increased demand in the military, defense, photography, surveying & mapping, wildlife research & survey, and security applications.
 The market for USVs has been driven by global positioning systems and cost effective wireless data systems, which is expected to continue over the next six years.